skip to Main Content

 If possible, schedule your activities to avoid the times when mosquitoes are most active - usually dawn and dusk.
 You should also dress in light, loose-fitting clothing.
 If you have a deck, try lighting it using yellow lights instead of incandescent lights and use fans to keep mosquitoes, who are weak fliers, away.

-Our office hours are Monday – Friday 7am – 3pm.
-For quickest turnaround please submit a Service Request.
+Our office hours are Monday – Friday 7:00am – 3:30pm.

 Back To Top